ProfCupcake/CUPLIB/Simple TFAR Jammers/README.md

 - ACRE support
 - Better documentation

+Known Issues:
+- If you have any other scripts that change the sending/receiving distances of TFAR radios, this will override them.

 ## Installation

 Add it to your mission by copying the "cupjam" folder into your mission folder, and adding the following to your init.sqf: